Molecular Genetics & Genomic Medicine

 Manuscript wording and terminology should reflect the Journal’s preferred criteria in describing and referring to human beings.
 Individuals described within a manuscript should be regarded with sensitivity.
 They should be referred to as patients rather than cases or as having a condition rather than being simply labeled by a specific terminology.
 Consider and avoid any stigmatizing terms, such as simian.
 If it is necessary to identify an individual, use a numerical designation (e.g. Patient 1) rather than using any other identifying notations such as initials.
 Phenotypic descriptors should be standardized as much as possible and follow these guidelines from the Elements of Morphology project: http://onlinelibrary.wiley.com/doi/10.1002/ajmg.a.v149a:1/issuetoc

-Molecular Genetics & Genomic Medicine requires that all appropriate steps be taken in obtaining informed consent of any and all human and/or experimental animal subjects participating in the research comprising the manuscript submitted for review and possible publication, and a statement to this effect must be included in the Methods section of the manuscript.
+Molecular Genetics & Genomic Medicine requires that all appropriate steps be taken in obtaining informed consent of any and all human and/or experimental animal subjects participating in the research comprising the manuscript submitted for review and possible publication, and a statement to this effect must be included in the Methods section of the manuscript, under the subheading, "Ethical Compliance".
 Identifying information should not be included in the manuscript unless the information is essential for scientific purposes and the study participants or patients (or parents or guardians) give written informed consent for publication.